What degree do you need?

 How many credit hours do I need?

-- -You must complete 120 hours of education to meet the education requirement set forth in the and defining to sit for the exams.
+- You must complete 120 hours of education to meet the education requirement set forth to sit for the exams.

 If you are unsure whether your qualify to sit for the exam, NASBA provides an education checklist and details on their website.